Pieloth/ASUS-G713PV-fix/README.md

 - A policy named: "Performance".
 Set in AC power mode, it keeps the computer awake much longer time before getting into DRIPS state
 - A policy named: "Power saving".
 Set in DC power mode, more aggressive, manages the computer to go faster into DRIPS state

 DRIPS state is the lowest powered mode in Modern Standby, where the computer is really sleeping.
+See details in [References document 1](#References).

 On Asus STRIX laptop, this state can be easily identified in AC mode, bu the lights on the keyboard, in a nice red effect: